 - 1. Complete the 23 semester credit hours specified for the freshman core (non-transitional) curriculum. - a.
 Six (6) semester hours of written English Composition with a grade of C or higher in each course. - b.
 Four (4) semester hours of science comprised of a three (3) semester hour lecture and a one (1) semester hour lab. - c.
 Three (3) semester hours of mathematics at the MTH 110 level or higher. - d.
 Three (3) semester hours of literature or fine arts. - e.
 Three (3) semester hours of a social science. - f.
 Two (2) semester hours of physical education or health science or military science. - i.
 PED/MSC/HED is not required of BIO-Teacher Ed, CHE-Teacher Ed, or PHY-Teacher Ed majors. - g.
-Two (2) semester hours of ORI 101 and 102, First Year Experience, or have transferred in $\geq$ 30 hours. - i.
+Two (2) semester hours of ORI 101 and 102, First Year Experience, or have transferred in \ge 30 hours. - i.
 ORI 102 is not required of BIO-Teacher Ed, CHE-Teacher Ed, or PHY-Teacher Ed majors. - ii.
 A student must be held in The Freshman Academy until ORI 101 is completed. - iii.
-If ORI 101 and 102 are waived, the two (2) semester credit hours for these classes must be made up, if needed, to fulfill total program hour minimum of 120. - 2.
-Declare a major by completing an official Undergraduate Major/Minor/Concentration Declaration and Change Form.
+If ORI 101 and 102 are waived, the two (2) semester credit hours for these classes must be made up, if needed, to fulfill total program hour minimum of 120. - Declare a major by completing an official Undergraduate Major/Minor/Concentration Declaration and Change Form. a.

-a.
 A student must declare a major by 60 credit hours attempted. - 3.
 Meet all requirements for admission to the college, department, or program of the intended major.

-The freshmen core courses should be chosen with the goal of fulfilling General Education requirements and Major Program lower-level requirements.
+The freshmen core courses should be chosen with the goal of fulfilling General Education requirements and Major Program lowerlevel requirements.
 For example: If you are an engineering major, taking MTH 112 will satisfy general education but it will not satisfy the engineering program which requires MTH 125 as the minimum MTH course.
 Please use this page with your program curriculum.

-E:4 6 FRESH 4 First S er Course Title Hrs Second ster Course Title Hrs ENG Composition I 3 ENG 102 Composition II 3 ORI 101 First Year Experience 1 Science Elective 3 MTH 110 Finite Mathematics 3 Science Elective Lab 1 PED/MSC/HED Elective 2 ORI 102 First Year Experience 1 Fine Arts Elective 3 Social Science Elective 3
+FRESHMAN YEAR First Semester Second Semester Course No. Course Title Hrs Course No. Course Title Hrs ENG 101 Composition I 1 3 ENG 102 Composition II 1 3 ORI 101 First Year Experience 2 1 Science Elective 4 3 MTH 110 Finite Mathematics 5 3 Science Elective Lab 4 1 PED/MSC/HED Elective 3 2 ORI 102 First Year Experience 2 1 Fine Arts Elective 6 3 Social Science Elective 7 3

-&lt;sup>1Area I - Must earn grade of C or better.
+1Area I - Must earn grade of C or better.
 Choose from the list of Area I-eligible courses.